PaperMarioFan-2022/NSMBU-Music/README.md

-# <b>Due to recent foreclosure of Internet Archives, the source of the image was removed<b>
+# <b>Due to recent foreclosure of Internet Archives, the source of the image was removed.
+All rights reserved.<b>

 Credit to Nintendo for the OST.
 Ripped by Archive.org.
 All rights are reserved to their composers for the game's music.